Amin-MAG/My-Notes/Embedded-Systems.md

 - Timing behavior
 - State-oriented behavior
 - Event handling
-  - External events (casued by the environment)
+  - External events (caused by the environment)
-  - Internal Events (caused by the syste components)
+  - Internal Events (caused by the system components)
 - Support for a dependable system
 - Exception-handling behavior